fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 the average lookup duration and standard deviation.
 Fig. 3 shows the results.
 Bloom filters perform slightly better on average than Cuckoo filters.
 This result is inconsistent with [1], where Cuckoo filters were reported to have a better lookup performance than Bloom filters.
 It should be noted here that the authors in [1] use the original C++ Cuckoo filter implementation and their own unreleased Bloom filter implementation.
 In contrast, we use a Rust Cuckoo filter implementation and our Bloom filter implementation.
-We cannot easily determine the reason for this discrepancy. however, the performance difference is negligible.
+We cannot easily determine the reason for this discrepancy.
+However, the performance difference is negligible.

 <p align="center">
 <img src="./assets/bloom-cuckoo/lookup.png">